CodzterDev/CodzterDev/README.md

 ## About me 🧑‍💻
-Welcome to my GitHub, here you'll find repositories ranging from absolute "trash" to "awesome" (awesome ones not uploaded yet 😁 good ones are there though hehe)
+I am a high school student passionate about web development and open source.
+Currently I am building projects, learning and strengthening concepts.
+In the near future, I'll become more active on github because currently I have my studies to manage...
-I do Web Development with Django and in the near future, I want to build a good social profile and become a successful freelancer 🤩
+Thanks for viewing my profile 🤗

 ## Languages and Tools